-A minimum amount of basic services must be subsidised to the poor.
-10.1
+(1) A minimum amount of basic services must be subsidised to the poor.

-The Municipality subscribes to a policy that entitles poor households which includes indigent consumers to a minimum amount of subsidised basic services.
+- (a) The Municipality subscribes to a policy that entitles poor households which includes indigent consumers to a minimum amount of subsidised basic services.
 A basic service is a service that is necessary to ensure an acceptable and reasonable quality of life and, if not provided, would endanger public health or safety of the environment.
-This goal is achieved by providing a minimum amount of subsidised basic services to such consumers through its policy on indigence.

-- a) The specific services are:

-- b) Potable water;

-- c) Domestic sewage removal;

-- d) Domestic refuse removal; and

-- e) Electricity

-The determination of minimum levels of these services is influenced by national guidelines as well as local social and economical conditions.

-The subsidies are financed from the Equitable Share allocations by National Treasury in terms of which the Division of Revenue Act must be determined in such a way that the sustainability of the special fund, created for this purpose, be guaranteed.
-Council will strive to minimise the burden of shortfalls in subsidies in poor households.
-Any shortfalls can be subsidised by Rates and Service charges.
+This goal is achieved by providing a minimum amount of subsidised basic services to such consumers through its policy on indigence. - (b) The specific services are: - (i) Potable water; - (ii) Domestic sewage removal; - (iii) Domestic refuse removal; and - (iv) Electricity - (c) The determination of minimum levels of these services is influenced by national guidelines as well as local social and economic conditions. - (d) The subsidies are financed from the Equitable Share allocations by National Treasury in terms of which the Division of Revenue Act must be determined in such a way that the sustainability of the special fund, created for this purpose, be guaranteed. - (e) Council will strive to minimise the burden of shortfalls in subsidies in poor households. - (f) Any shortfalls can be subsidised by Rates and Service charges.

-10.2 Keeping tariffs affordable
+(2) Keeping tariffs affordable

-The Council is keenly aware of the financial situation of most residents within the municipal area.
+- (a) The Council is keenly aware of the financial situation of most residents within the municipal area.
 Therefore, the Council undertakes to keep tariffs at affordable levels as far as possible.
-In order to ensure remain affordable, the Council will ensure that: that tariffs

-- a) Services are delivered at an appropriate level; - b) Efficiency improvements are actively pursued across all its operations; - c) A performance management system is introduced to ensure that plans that are devised are actually implemented, that resources are obtained as economically as possible, used efficiently and effectively and the appropriate service delivery mechanisms are used; - d) Any service that is provided for which there is little demand, that is priced under the actual cost of providing it, and which requires the maintenance of significant infrastructure and other facilities, will be phased out, except where the Council is by law required to provide such a service.
+In order to ensure that tariffs remain affordable, the Council will ensure that: - (i) Services are delivered at an appropriate level; - (ii) Efficiency improvements are actively pursued across all its operations; - (iii)A performance management system is introduced to ensure that plans that are devised are actually implemented, that resources are obtained as economically as possible, used efficiently and effectively and the appropriate service delivery mechanisms are used; - (iv) Any service that is provided for which there is little demand, that is priced under the actual cost of providing it, and which requires the maintenance of significant infrastructure and other facilities, will be phased out, except where the Council is by law required to provide such a service.